ambitioninc/django-entity-subscription/README.rst

 the ``Subscription`` table.
 This is useful for subscribing large groups of users to a notification by default.

-If a given notification may only have a few users intersted in recieving, it may make more sense for it to be an opt-in notification, where a Subscription object is made for each single entity that wishes to opt in (that is, a ``Subscription`` object with a ``subentity_type=None``).
+If a given notification may only have a few users interested in receiving, it may make more sense for it to be an opt-in notification, where a Subscription object is made for each single entity that wishes to opt in (that is, a ``Subscription`` object with a ``subentity_type=None``).
 This may make more sense then subscribing